mikeizbicki/ucr-cs100/textbook/C++/pseudocode/README.md

 }

 ```
 For the full neuron code, see the file simple_model.cxx.
-To run the model yourself download simple_model.cxx and the Makefile, then use make run to complie and run the executable.
+To run the model yourself download simple_model.cxx and the Makefile, then use make run to compile and run the executable.

 Our Code Output plotted in MATLAB and made into a gif
 -----------------------------------------------------
 Here is an example of the data generated by the modeled neurons:

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/Neuron.gif)